levitsky/pyteomics/doc/source/data.rst

 XML formats
 ===========

-XML parsers in **Pyteomics 3.0** are implemented as classes and provide an object-oriented interface.
-The functional interface is preserved and wraps the actual class-based machinery.
+XML parsers are implemented as classes and provide an object-oriented interface.
+The functional interface is preserved for backward compatibility and wraps the actual class-based machinery.
 That means that reader objects returned by :py:func:`read` functions have additional methods.

 One of the most important methods is :py:meth:`iterfind`.
 It allows reading